aman-madhas/docker-jenkins-for-go/README.md

 Uses go2xunit (https://github.com/tebeka/go2xunit) to convert go test results into Jenkins-viewable junit results

+Uses my handy tool coverprofile-export (https://bitbucket.org/a_madhas/coverprofile-export) to convert go test coverage output to html so it can be published to junit results

 # To build the docker image:
 docker build -t aman/jenkinsgo .